JustRedTTG/slashr/README.md

 # \R
- A module for printing messages using /r
+ A module for printing messages using \r

 ## Installation
 ```bash